joehannis/taplist-keg-level-manager/README.md

 ### Manage your Taplist keg levels through a simple interface

+## Features

+Supports metric, US imperial and British Imperial units.
+Buttons can be used for standard pours, or a custom amount can be entered.

 ## Instructions

 ### A paid subscription to taplist.io is required